micropython/micropython/docs/wipy/tutorial/intro.rst

 The WiPy can be powered by a battery or other external power source.

 **Be sure to connect the positive lead of the power supply to VIN, and ground to GND.
-There is no polarity protection on the pyboard so you must be careful when connecting anything to VIN.**
+There is no polarity protection on the WiPy so you must be careful when connecting anything to VIN.**

 - When powering via ``VIN``: